 - Snack Smart.
 Choose snacks by the calories and nutrients they provide.
 Include snacks as part of your daily calorie allowance and limit portions to one serving.
 Keep portable, healthy snacks in your desk, backpack or car.

 - Don’t Drink Your Calories: Many drinks, including sodas and iced coffee beverages, supply the body with empty calories that your body cannot process.
 Mostly, these calories get stored as fat in your body.
-Make your calories count by choosing nutrient rich foods of high-calorie high-sugar drinks like alcoholic beverages and sodas.
+Make your calories count by choosing nutrient rich foods over high-calorie high-sugar drinks like alcoholic beverages and sodas.

 - Split Your Order.
 While eating out at your favorite restaurant, share an extra-large sandwich or main course with a friend or take half home for another meal.